fkhan000/ECE-472-Deep-Learning/Project3/README.md

-Project #3: Building a CNN from Scratch
+Project #3: Building a CNN from Scratch To Classify Digits